-- Name is like the label you want put at each point.
+- Name is like the label you want to be put at each point.

 - Color is the colour of the bars you and icons you see.

-- Again you can select a field, to use a single color, or random colours (!)
+- Again you can select a field, to use a single colour, or random colours (!)